Joining OrchEstraCada

 1) Find an appropriate instrument.
 We recommend Manselle's Music in Milwaukie for stringed instruments.
 We also have a few friends with instruments to loan, and some connections to get inexpensive string instruments, so contact Elaine if you have problems finding an instrument.
 You will want to be sure it is the right size, and that you have all the right equipment for it (bow, rosin, case, cotton cleaning cloth, chin rest, shoulder rest).
 Usually they will all come together.
 It's also helpful to get an electronic tuner.
 It won't tune the instrument for you, but it will tell you if you've tuned it correctly before you practice.

 2) Get a music stand.
-You will need this for all rehearsals and for practicing at home.
+You will need this for most performances and for practicing at home.
 Proper posture is crucial to your long-term health and enjoying your instrument, so make sure music is up where you can see it while holding the instrument correctly.

 4) Be prepared to make new friends, learn new things and do more than you thought was possible.
 Music is a powerful brain organizer, and you may find it has a positive influence on many areas of your life.
 You will make mistakes, but that's true for everyone, and by facing mistakes head-on, we learn from them and move on to bigger and better things.